Alzheimer’s Disease: Common Medical ProblemsAdmin2022-07-29T08:33:36-04:00

 Here are some ways you can deal with incontinence:

-- Remind the person to go to the bathroom every 2 to 3 hours.
+Remind the person to go to the bathroom every two to three hours.

 Accidents happen.
 Be understanding when they occur.
 Stay calm and reassure the person if he or she is upset.